 For if you live according to the sinful nature, you will die; but if by the Spirit you put to death the misdeeds of the body, you will live (Rom.
 8:13).

+Similarly, John counseled his children to "keep yourselves from idols" (1 Jn.
+5:21).
 Someone might state, "but we're not under the law."
 True, we are not under the ceremonial law, but we are still under the moral law as seen by such verses as 1 Cor.
 6:9,10; Eph.
 5:5-7; Gal.
 5:19-21; Jude 7; Rev. 21:8; etc.Remember that Paul told the Corinthian Christians not to be idolaters (1 Cor.
 10:7).
 He knew the Christians could again become idolaters who would then end up in the lake of fire according to Rev. 21:8 unless they repent.
 Thus these apostles advised the Christians to keep themselves from such spiritual danger.

 Religion that God our Father accepts as pure and faultless is this: to look after orphans and widows in their distress and to keep oneself from being polluted by the world (Jam.
 1:27).These are all true grace teachings.
 The problem, then, lies with those who have a distorted view of grace.